European Lesbian* Conference: 2017 conference in Vienna

 The European Lesbian* Conference was held from 5 October to 8 October 2017.
 A demonstration was held in the streets of Vienna on 7 October, the day before the closing of the conference.
 The general motto of the first EL*C gathering was "CONNECT, REFLECT, ACT, TRANSFORM".

-Mains themes of the conference
+Main themes of the conference

 Main themes were announced by Alice Coffin among others in September 2017: